Setup Guide

 - Use the red

 ×beside a symbol to remove that row.
-At least one blank row remains. - Choose Return, Chance, or Both.
+At least one blank row remains. - Choose Return, Assignment, or Both.
 CC defaults to Return with 2% weekly, and Yearly is calculated as Weekly times 52.
-Chance % defaults to 10, meaning 90% or higher Robinhood Chance of Profit.
+Assignment % defaults to 10, meaning assignment chance at or below 10%.

 - Click Scan the first time.
 After results exist, click Refresh whenever you want fresh TradingView data and Robinhood Sell Call quotes.